MasonMarinko/readme-generator/README.md

 ## Contributing
-no contributions
+no guidelines, pretty straight forward

 ## Testing
-no testing stuff
+there are no testing instructions